Tanapruk/AndroidImageSlider/README.md

 ### No Gradle dependencies as of now.
 You need to download and compile project yourselves.

-### Other Documentations please refer to the offical github.
+### Other documentations please refer to the offical github.
 [daimajia/AndroidImageSlider](https://github.com/daimajia/AndroidImageSlider)